chrisonoo/ClinicLaravelMVC/README.md

 </div>
 <br>

-## PROJECT DESCRIPTION
+## Description

-Clinic management application.
-It allows you to add doctors and patients to the database and arrange visits.
-I created the application to train my knowledge and various programming patterns.
-The application is built on the basis of the MVC pattern, the MariaDB database and the Code First approach.
-The application does not implement all the functions required in the clinic.
-I want to present my skills, code understanding, and coding style.
+This is a clinic management application that I've developed to practice various programming patterns and reinforce my knowledge.
+The app allows users to add doctors and patients to the database and to schedule appointments.
+It's designed using the MVC pattern, the Code First approach, and the MariaDB database.
+Please note that it doesn't encompass all functionalities typical for a clinic management system.
+Its main purpose is to showcase my coding skills, understanding of programming concepts, and coding style.

 ## Realized functions